 - Textiles and sewing.
 The main hazards associated with these activities are dust, fibres and chemically treated fabrics which can cause respiratory and skin irritation, needle injuries, vibration syndromes, noise-induced hearing loss, and poor seating and lighting leading to muscular strain, eye strain, and headaches.

 - Packing/assembly work/finishing.
 Because of the sheer breadth of activities that this sector can include, a range of hazards and health problems are involved.
-It is generally repetitive work, which can involve heavy lifting, dust and working with glues and paints (eg. packing cards, trimming and assembling rubber and plastics, wire bending).
+It is generally repetitive work, which can involve heavy lifting, dust and working with glues and paints (e.g. packing cards, trimming and assembling rubber and plastics, wire bending).
 Typical injuries and health problems include upper limb pain (especially in the hands and fingers), muscular strain, eye strain, respiratory and skin irritation, headaches, and nausea caused by the vapours emanating from some products and processes.

 - Electrical and electronics.
-A notable hazard is that posed by the use of rosin solder flux, a known cause of occupational asthma.
+A notable hazard posed by the use of rosin solder flux, a known cause of occupational asthma.
 The repetitiveness and close inspection required can also lead to muscular and eye strain.

 - Business services/computer work.
 Given the right technology, this type of work can be done virtually anywhere and can include telemarketing and sales through to journalism to graphic design.
 The main health risks are muscular strain, eye strain and headaches due to incorrect workstation set-up.

-Note: Anyone working alone from home, especially if they do not come into contact with their colleagues back at base on a regular basis, is at a risk of experiencing social isolation which can lead to stress and depression.
+Note: Anyone working alone from home, especially if they do not come into contact with their colleagues back at base on a regular basis, are at a risk of experiencing social isolation which can lead to stress and depression.
 (See our guide to work related stress for more details)

 Employers’ rights and responsibilities